-- Because all Participants "win together or lose together" under the 3-limb model, anything which is best-for-project is also best-for-Participants. - Since Limb 3 is based on collective performance regardless of which Participant(s) contributed to good or poor performance there is no need for divisions or competing objectives between Participants. - The overriding painshare cap provides mutual benefits as follows: - The worst possible outcome for a NOP is a negative Limb 3 payment which is equal and opposite to the Limb 2 Fee, leaving the NOP with a guarantee that unless it commits a 'Wilful Default' It will always recover costs incurred in continuing delivery (i.e. Limb 1); - NOPs are more likely to consider potentially high-value-adding innovations because their selfprotecting risk-aversion is moderated by removal of extreme downside risk; - Even if the project gets into extreme difficulty, NOPs have no reason to withdraw resources and every reason to strive for better performance.
-Hence the downside cap - whilst protecting NOPs from worst-case financial outcomes - also protects the Owner from the extremely poor non-cost outcomes which eventuate all too often in distressed hard-dollar contracts. - Payment claims (generally for actual Limb 1 costs plus associated Limb 2 mark-up) are generally paid "on account subject to audit" so that the NOPs are substantially cashflow-neutral, subject to any statutory withholding requirements (such as the Builders Lien Act).
-There are generally no milestone-related payments or earned value assessments required for payment, which means that the requirement for (and costs associated with) security instruments or reliance on NOP balance sheet strength is significantly reduced under an alliance. - The timing of payments to/from the NOPs in relation to Limb 3 is typically structured as follows: - Provisional payment following Practical Completion based on a conservative estimate of potential costs to attend to defects during the Defects Correction Period. - Final reconciliation and payment following Final Completion (i.e. after Defects Correction Period has fully expired).
+- Because all Participants "win together or lose together" under the 3-limb model, anything which is best-for-project is also best-for-Participants. - Since Limb 3 is based on collective performance regardless of which Participant(s) contributed to good or poor performance there is no need for divisions or competing objectives between Participants. - The overriding painshare cap provides mutual benefits as follows: - The worst possible outcome for a NOP is a negative Limb 3 payment which is equal and opposite to the Limb 2 Fee, leaving the NOP with a guarantee that unless it commits a 'Wilful Default' - It will always recover costs incurred in continuing delivery (i.e. Limb 1); - NOPs are more likely to consider potentially high-value-adding innovations because their selfprotecting risk-aversion is moderated by removal of extreme downside risk; - Even if the project gets into extreme difficulty, NOPs have no reason to withdraw resources and every reason to strive for better performance.
+Hence the downside cap - while protecting NOPs from worst-case financial outcomes - also protects the Owner from the extremely poor non-cost outcomes which eventuate all too often in distressed hard-dollar contracts. - Payment claims (for actual Limb 1 costs plus associated Limb 2 mark-up) are paid "on account subject to audit" so that the NOPs are substantially cashflow-neutral.
+Typically there are no milestone-related payments or earned value assessments required for payment, which means that the requirement for (and costs associated with) security instruments or reliance on NOP balance sheet strength is significantly reduced under an alliance. - The timing of payments of Limb 3 (including any interim payments) is normally left to the ALT to determine, noting that there is an obvious need to keep track of actual and forecast performance, and that Participants will prefer a smoother cashflow.
+If a painshare situation is anticipated, the ALT will typically withhold further payments of Limb 2 (to avoid 'clawback') and as a last resort the Owner may require additional security.